bihor/fp_masterquiz/Documentation/Configuration/Index.rst

 	startPageUid                integer     UID of the page where the quiz beginns.
 1 defaultQuizUid              integer     UID of the quiz to show.
 1 showAnswerPage              boolean     Show an answer page after every submit?
 1 showAnswersAtFinalPage      boolean     Show solutions at the final page?
-1 showCorrectAnswers          boolean     Show the correct answers on the answer page?
+0 showCorrectAnswers          boolean     Show the correct answers on the answer page?
 1 showPoints                  boolean     Show the possible/reached points?
-1 ajax                        boolean     Enable the AJAX-version* of the quiz?
+1 allowHtml                   boolean     Allow HTML at question-answers from the BE?
+0 ajax                        boolean     Enable the AJAX-version* of the quiz?
 0 user.ipSave                 boolean     Save the IP-address of a user?
 1 user.ipAnonymous            boolean     Anonymize the IP-address?
 1